Technology

 Display Dimensions

 In terms of screen quality, the iPhone’s maximum outdoor brightness is 2,000 nits, compared to the Pixel’s 1,500 nits.
 Both are more than bright enough, although the iPhone is slightly simpler to use outside.
-We utilize a specific test for luminance in our display testing, thus our results are different, but it is still obvious that the iPhone is superior.
-Both meet the requirements with flying colors in terms of color fidelity and look extremely similar.
+We utilize a specific test for luminance in our display testing.
+Thus, our results are different, but it is still obvious that the iPhone is superior.
+Both meet the requirements with flying colours in terms of colour fidelity and look extremely similar.

 Biometrics